qtnc/swan/docs/stdlib.md

 Note: to prevent from possible slow operations, LinkedList doesn't provide `[]` and `[]=` indexing/subscripting  operators.

-- Constructor: LinkedList(items...): construct a linked list from a serie of given items
+- Constructor: LinkedList(sequences...): create a linked list from the concatenation of one or more sequences
 - Operators: +, in

 Methods:

-- static LinkedList.of(sequences...): create a linked list from the concatenation of one or more sequences
+- static LinkedList.of(items...): construct a linked list from a serie of given items
 - iterator: return an iterator to iterate through the elements of this linked list in order
 - push(...items): push one or more items at the end of the list
 - pop: pop an item from the end of the list and return it